Grove Park Nature Reserve: As a nature reserve

-An organisation named Friends of Grove Park Nature Reserve was set up, the National Lottery Community Fund has awarded the organisation funds on four occasions between 2007 and 2013, totalling £31,186, three of these funds were to improve Grove Park Nature Reserve directly.
+In 2007 the site's name was changed to its current name, Grove Park Nature Reserve.
+That year, an organisation named Friends of Grove Park Nature Reserve was set up, the National Lottery Community Fund has awarded the organisation funds on four occasions between 2007 and 2013, totalling £31,186, three of these funds were to improve Grove Park Nature Reserve directly.
 On 7 May 2007, £8,292 was awarded for altering the main entrance of site to increase accessibility, and in partnership with Lewisham Council and the Purple Broccoli Theatre, children were offered story telling and exploration of the park; hedge, and bulb planting with help from volunteers also took place.
 On 15 April 2009 £4,600 was given to hold an open day during the summer to attract local volunteers.
-Visitors built nest boxes for birds and bats, and helped pick litter and clean graffiti.
-Guided walks were put on, as was a treasure hunt for children, and a local artist unveiled a sculpture at the site.
+Visitors built nest boxes for birds and bats, and helped pick litter and clean graffiti, guided walks were put on, and a treasure hunt for children.
+The same day, a local sculptor named Heather Burrell unveiled a peace pole sculpture, she had constructed on the grass embankment within the reserve, consisting of metal flowers, and the word Peace in several languages, carved into metal leaves.
+The sculpture was dedicated to South African Anglican bishop, Desmond Tutu, who lived in Grove Park in the 1970's and came back to visit in 2009; children from Baring Primary School choir sang at the sculpture unveiling.
 The Lottery Fund also gave £9,075 on 5 September 2013 to install signposting around the nature reserve to give visitors directions and information on local wildlife and history.
 The Nature Reserve has won the Green Flag Award several times from 2009.
 In 2011 Friends of Grove Park Nature Reserve with help from Stephen Kenny and an organisation called Awards for All set up an audio tour in Grove Park Nature Reserve.
 Five signs were installed at different points along the path within the reserve showing a local phone number visitors could call with their own mobile phone and they would be able to listen to a short recording up to nineteen seconds long corresponding to their location.
 It was planned to use QR codes at a later date and give people the option to purchase honey made by bees that are at the site.